 4-0 in matches, 8-3 in games

-In the past couple tournaments I played prior to this I had lost my win-and-ins, and that was weighing pretty heavily on my mind.
+In the past couple tournaments I played prior to this I had lost my win-and-in rounds, and that was weighing pretty heavily on my mind.
 I find that the hardest part of playing sporadically is not the technical aspects or sideboarding, which I think is pretty natural for most players.
 It’s running in to mental fatigue for important matches.
 When you aren’t used to tournament conditions, it’s so tough to find that extra gear a lot of the time.

 Round 5 vs. John “Maybe his name was actually something else” Summercorn with Merfolk